whitneyburton/portfolios/students/1511/chelsea-johnson/chelsea-johnson-m1.markdown

 -Assessed by Lovisa

 Evaluation Scores:

-1. Functional Expectations</br>
+  1. Overall Functionality </br>
     4: Application fulfills all base expectations and the one extension (speed rate, validating beats)</br>

+  2. Fundamental Ruby & Style</br>
+    3: Application shows strong effort towards organization, content, and refactoring</br>

-2. Test-Driven Development</br>
+  3. Test-Driven Development</br>
     4: Application is broken into components which are well tested in both isolation and integration using appropriate data</br>

-3. Encapsulation / Breaking Logic into Components</br>
+  4. Breaking Logic into Components</br>
       3: Application effectively breaks logical components apart but breaks the principle of SRP</br>
-4. Fundamental Ruby & Style</br>
-  3: Application shows strong effort towards organization, content, and refactoring</br>

   5. Looping or Recursion</br>
     3: Application makes effective use of loop/recursion techniques

 #### Enigma